People are sometimes curious about why wine tastings at Dodon are by appointment and are seated.

 The short answer is that during our wine journeys, the tastings we have most enjoyed are the “slow” ones, the ones at which we engage in a deep discussion of the “hows and whys” behind the wines with a member of the winery’s team.

-Our preferred way to enjoy wine is around the table, with slow cooked food and a large group of family and friends.
-We’ve even accepted some of our parents’ traditions: couples can’t sit next to each other, conversation must be lively, and we always find a reason to offer a toast.
+Our preferred way to enjoy wine is around the dinner table, with thoughtfully prepared food and a large group of family and friends.

 The vineyards and the winery at Dodon are an extension of our home, and so when guests visit, we see it as an occasion.
 We sit down together at a table, ask questions, share stories, and enjoy the wine together.